About This Course

 This part time 30 credit programme will run from September to the end of March.
-Two modules (BL6012 and BL6016) will run from September to December with examinations in December and two modules (BL6019 and BL6025) will run from mid- January to the end of February with an examination at the end of February.
+Two modules (BL6012 and BL6016) will run from September to December with examinations in December and two modules (BL6019 and BL6065) will run until the end of February.
 There will be continuous assessment associated with all four modules on the programme and it is expected that students will also need to do significant reading of texts and scientific journals in their own time during the programme to show their wider knowledge of the subject matter.

 The core teaching team on this course are from the School of BEES and include researchers with expertise in marine mammal biology, fisheries and aquaculture, intertidal and subtidal ecology, seabird ecology, marine conservation, shellfish disease and immunology.
 The core team are supported by occasional visiting and guest lecturers.